hallorant/bigmit/coco2usb/README.md

 * The power switch doesn't work (reset does work).
   On/off is accomplished by plugging in (on) and unplugging (off) the USB connection.
 * The serial connection (bit banger) doesn't work.
-Can't use drivewire.
+You can't use drivewire (but CoCo SDC will work fine).
 * The cassette input, e.g., CLOAD or CLOADM, doesn't work (output does).

 To overcome these limtations you have to do the permanent USB power